-- Sole Source the Authority must document in writing the findings demonstrating that the proposed Vendor is a Sole Source. - Single Source the Authority must document in writing the findings demonstrating that the proposed Vendor is a Single Source.

-Emergency - the Department Head initiating the Procurement must document in writing that an Emergency exists and shall make a reasonable attempt to obtain quotes from at least three Vendors.
+- Sole Source the Authority must document in writing the findings demonstrating that the proposed Vendor is a Sole Source. - Single Source the Authority must document in writing the findings demonstrating that the proposed Vendor is a Single Source. - Emergency the Department Head initiating the Procurement must document in writing and receive approval by the President that an Emergency exists and shall make a reasonable attempt to obtain quotes from at least three Vendors.
 Procurement contracts and Amendments entered into in response to an Emergency are exempt from the requirement that they be fully executed and delivered by both parties prior to the commencement of work.
-However, all procurement contracts and Amendments entered into in response to an Emergency must be approved in advance by the President, the most senior administrative officer, and the General Counsel.
-Each Department Head shall submit all such contracts and Amendments exceeding \$500,000 to the Board for their approval at the Board meeting next following the authorization of the work necessitated by the Emergency.
-In the event the work necessitated by the Emergency is completed within one week of the date the Emergency is documented and has a value of \$25,000.00 or less, the President may approve payment for the Vendor upon presentation of an invoice and documentation from the Department Head that the work has been so completed.
+However, all procurement contracts and Amendments entered into in response to an Emergency must be approved in advance by two of the following Board-appointed positions: the President and Chief Executive Officer, the Chief Operating Officer, the Chief Financial Officer, or the General Counsel.
+Each Department Head shall submit all such contracts and Amendments exceeding \$500,000 in value or one year in term, to the Board for their approval at the Board meeting next following the authorization of the work necessitated by the Emergency.
+In the event the work necessitated by the Emergency is completed within one week of the date the Emergency is documented and has a value of \$25,000 or less, the President may approve payment for the Vendor upon presentation of an invoice and documentation from the Department Head that the work has been so completed.
 Except as specifically provided in this paragraph, all contracts and Amendments involving Emergencies shall be subject to these Guidelines.